-Complete one or two Palomar courses (or an equivalent) or one AP/CLEP exam from each of the three US components listed below.
-Courses listed in more than one area can meet multiple components (e.g. HIST 102 meets both US-1 and US-3).
-Minimum exam scores are listed with each approved exam
+Complete one Palomar course (or an equivalent) or AP/CLEP exam from each of the three US components, except where two courses are listed as fulfilling an area together.
+Courses listed in more than one area can meet multiple components (e.g. HIST 102 meets US-1 and US-3).
+Minimum exam scores are listed with each approved